South Korea's president vows not to tolerate walkouts by junior doctors

 President Yoon Suk Yeol’s government was in the process of suspending the licenses of about 9,000 medical interns and residents over their joint walkouts that have impacted hospitals' capacity to provide care.

 The doctors-in-training have been on strike for more than two weeks to protest a government push to admit thousands more new students to medical schools in coming years.
-Officials say the enrollment plan is essential to bracing for the country's rapidly aging population, but doctors say such an abrupt, steep increase in the number of students would eventually result in undermining the overall medical service.
+Officials say the enrollment plan is essential to bracing for the country's rapidly aging population, but doctors say schools can't handle such an abrupt, steep increase in the number of students, and that would eventually undermine the quality of South Korea's medical services.

 “The collective action by the doctors is an act that betrays their responsibilities and shakes the basis of the liberalism and constitutionalism,” Yoon said in televised remarks at the start of a Cabinet meeting.
 “An illegal action that infringes upon the people’s right to life will be never be tolerated.”